codsen/codsen/packages/ranges-push/readme.md

 `[deleteFromIndex1, deleteToIndex1]`, `[deleteFromIndex2, deteleToIndex2]` and so on.

 - What happens when ranges overlap?
 We need to merge them.
-- What happens if new range is located before the last-one?
+- What happens if new range is located before the last one?
 We need to sort them.
 - How do you prevent damage when the same range is added multiple times?
-- What happens if you want not only to delete, but also, **to add** something?
-We need to accept third argument, the value to add.
+- What happens if you want not only to delete but also, **to add** something?
+We need to accept the third argument, the value to add.
 - What happens if you want to only add something, without deletion?
-We need to accept first and second argument as the same index.
+We need to accept the first and second argument as the same index.

 ---